 |Department of Religious Studies|

 The Religious Studies Department specializes in the study of Buddhism and comparative religion.
 It offers two graduate-level degrees, an MA and PhD in Religious Studies.
-A ThD in Applied Buddhist Studies is soon to be released, pending WASC approval.
 In addition to their teaching mission, faculty are involved in various research projects, including detailed study of Chinese-, Sanskrit-, and Pali-language Buddhist texts and the study of Asian religions in the contemporary world.
 The Religious Studies Department works closely with other departments, particularly Buddhist Chaplaincy and Psychology, providing a bridge between the study of religion, past, present, and future, and the problems of modern life.

 Philosophy & Objectives